CDOT-EDX/Project/README.md

-** last updated at 15:44 on Sept 16/2015
+** last updated at 17:10 on Sept 16/2015
-** advanceWith and media inside slideContent has been updated
+** advanceWith with explanations added along with mediaIndex + contentIndex ** I have separated control over media and content.
+There was a flaw in my logic.

 # Aviation Project